Last updated on February 10, 2023

 Strionic Resonator

-You can tap Strionic Resonator to target and copy it while an activated or triggered ability is on the stack.
+You can tap Strionic Resonator to target and copy a triggered ability while it's on the stack.
 The copy goes on the stack above the original ability and resolves before it.
 If the original ability targets, you can change the targets of the copy to something else.
-If the original ability had any costs, you don’t have to pay those costs for the copy.
+If the original ability had any costs, you don't have to pay those costs for the copy.

-Imagine you tap Arcanis the Omnipotent to draw three cards.
+Imagine you trigger Arcades, the Strategist‘s ability to draw a card.
 That ability goes on the stack, and you have a chance to respond to it before it resolves.
-Resonator can target the “draw 3 cards” ability, which copies it and creates another instance of “draw 3 cards” on the stack.
-You then draw three cards from the copy and draw three more from the original activation.
+Resonator can target the “draw a card” ability, which copies it and creates another instance of “draw a card” on the stack.
+You then draw a card from the copy and draw one more from the original activation.

 How Does Lithoform Engine Work?